mosparo/documentation/docs/3_installation/3_cron_jobs.md

 25 4 * * * php [mosparoPath]/bin/console mosparo:geoip2:download-database
 ```

 You can freely choose the execution times.
-However, it is recommended to run the cleanup of the database (`mosparo:cleanup-database`) several times a day, while updating the rule packages and the GeoIP2 database is only useful once a day.
+However, it is recommended to run the cleanup of the database (`mosparo:cleanup-database`) several times a day while updating the rule packages.
+The GeoIP2 database is updatable only once a day.

 Please replace `[mosparoPath]` with the absolute path of the mosparo installation.
 This may vary depending on hosting and server type.